techparka/D-O-Robot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want build this robot in this repository I show you my road to achive this.
+If you want build this robot in this repository I show you my road to achieve this.
 I share with you all files i created.
-## D-O Robot Builidng
+## D-O Robot Building

 ### Mechanism
  <a href="mechanism.md">How to make</a>